Reginald Ernest Moreau

-Reginald Ernest Moreau, (29 May 1897 – 30 May 1970), was an English civil servant who worked as an accountant in Africa and later contributed to ornithology.
-He made studies of clutch size in nesting birds, compared the life-histories of birds in different latitudes and was a pioneer in the introduction of quantitative approaches to the study of birds.
+Reginald "Reg" Ernest Moreau (29 May 1897 – 30 May 1970) was an English civil servant who worked as an accountant in Tanganyika (now Tanzania) and later contributed to ornithology.
+He also made studies on the migration of birds between Europe and Africa; and on clutch size in nesting birds, compared the life-histories of birds in different latitudes and was a pioneer in the introduction of quantitative approaches to the study of birds.
 He was also a long time editor of the ornithological journal Ibis.
+He published two major books, The Palaearctic-African Bird Migration Systems (1972) and The Bird Faunas of Africa and its Islands (1966).

 Early life

 Moreau was born on 29 May 1897 near Norbiton Gate at Kingston upon Thames.
 His father worked in the stock exchange while his mother's family ran a baker's business in Kingston.
 The family name was derived from an ancestral French immigrant who had moved to Bayswater as a bookseller.
 In his autobiographical note published in the Ibis upon his death, he notes that nobody in his family had any academic interests or an interest in natural history.
 He went to a local preparatory school and became interested in birds through Cherry Kearton's books With Nature and a Camera and Our Bird Friends.
 He however did not relate to the birdlife around him.
 His secondary schooling was at Kingston Grammar School.
 Around this time he injured his right wrist and had to learn to write with his left hand.
 His father was hit by the open door of a speeding train and the injury led to a nervous breakdown with periodic episodes of manic-depression.
 The burden of earning and care of the family now went to Moreau's mother but in 1907 they moved from Kingston to Rowledge on the edge of Alice Holt Forest and then in 1913 to Farnham.
 In his teens he began exploring the neighbourhood on bicycle and through the books of William Henry Hudson took an interest in observing the local birds.
 In 1914 he wrote the Executive Class Examination for entrance to the Home Civil Service and made it into the 99th place among 100 available positions although his bad eyesight and poor health made him nearly fail.
 He received a posting in September 1914 at a war office and his job was to scrutinize applications for separation allowance.
 A year later he was posted at the Army Audit Office in Aldershot.
 The clerical work for the next five years was interrupted by rheumatoid arthritis.
 His family doctor suggested that he needed a "complete change".
 He applied for a transfer to the Army Audit Department in Cairo and got one in 1920.